vhinard/nextprot-docs/pages/portals.md

   * Effect on protein function/process/cellular localization is captured with Gene Ontology terms
   * Effect on binding to proteins and protein complexes is captured with neXtProt entry IDs
   * Effect on binding to chemicals is captured with CHEBI terms
-  * Effect on electrophysiological parameters are captured with the ICEPO ontology (relevant to ion channels)
+  * Effect on electrophysiological parameters is captured with the ICEPO ontology (relevant to ion channels) ftp://ftp.nextprot.org/pub/current_release/controlled_vocabularies/

-* **Data confidence**: Evidence is tagged 'Gold' or 'Silver' according to curator judgment on the quality of the data.
+* **Data confidence**: Evidence is tagged 'Gold' or 'Silver' according to curator judgment on the quality of the data

 * **Evidence codes**: Terms describing the experimental protocols supporting the evidence http://www.evidenceontology.org/